Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcvnetvar.md

 ## NetworkVariables

 At a high level, a `NetworkVariable` is a  variable with its value tracked by the SDK.
 Its values are replicated to other nodes in your network regularly.
-When a client connects initialy to a host, all relevant `NetworkVariable` latest values "state'  will be replicated to that new client.
+When a client connects initially to a host, all relevant `NetworkVariable` latest values "state"  will be replicated to that new client.
 Your state gets updated at regular intervals.

 `NetworkVariable` can be referenced as "state" or as "Netvars" or as replicated vars.

-If I change my variable's value on my side, you'll see the latest value on your side.
+If you change your variable's value on your side, others will see the latest value on their side.

 ## How to choose between NetworkVariables vs RPCs